 RULE #5: Follow with moisturizer.

 Despite doing everything right, exfoliating can still be drying to the skin.
 After rinsing off, apply moisturizer directly onto damp skin to lock in moisture and stay hydrated.

 Our Favorite Face Scrubs

 Now that you’re equipped with rules to safely exfoliate your skin, you’re free to pick a product — as long as it’s meant for your face — and start scrubbing.
 Of course, there are nearly endless options for getting your scrub on.
-To help narrow it down, here are a few of our favorites from the L’Oréal Paris Pure-Sugar line:
+To help narrow it down, here are a few of our favorites: